SWP-Ubau-SoSe2014-Haskell/SWPSoSe14/README.md

 - Set indetations to 2 spaces
 - Remove trailing white spaces
 - Do not retab/reformat other people's code, especially not in a commit which contains some logical changes as well
 - One logical change per commit
 - Integrate [hlint](https://hackage.haskell.org/package/hlint) to your editor of choice and try to stick to the suggestions it makes
 - Would be cool, if lines are not longer than 80 characters

+### Module testing with HUnit

+`tests` contains a `Main.hs` file that runs an HUnit test with a list of test functions.
+For each module `src/[module-name].hs` of the compiler pipeline exists a corresponding test file `tests/T[module-name].hs` exporting a list of test functions for the named module.
+In the `Main.hs` file the list that is tested by HUnit, is concatenated by the exported test lists of all test modules.

+### Integration tests

+Integration tests are stored in `integration-tests` in three subdirectories:
+- `passing/` contains tests that are testing already implemented features and that already passed before
+- `failing/` contains tests that are testing already implemented features but never passed
+- `future/` contains tests that are testing functionality that will be added in the future

+Each test consists of two files.
+A rail program `[test-name].rail` and an io-file `[test-name].io`.
+The io-file specifies test cases, i.e. a set of inputs with the expected corresponding outputs of the rail-program.
+Input and output are separated as well as the test cases themselfes by a hash tag.
+If an input has more than one value, they are separated by a newline.
+Consider a rail program adding two numbers and printing the result (without any newlines).
+A corresponding io-file with two test cases could look as follows:

+>>3
+>>5
+>>#
+>>8
+>>#
+>>121
+>>256
+>>#
+>>377

+Note: printed newlines have to be stated explicitly.
+Consider a hello-world program printing `Hello World\n` (without any input).
+The io-file has to look as follows:

+>>#
+>>Hello World\n

+`tests/integration_tests.sh` is a script written in bash.
+It iterates over all rail programs in `passing/`, compiles each of them using the current version of our rail compiler and retrieves runnable llvm-code, i.e. it already links it with the stack implementation, etc. For each input/output value, it puts the input into the llvm-binary and compares the actual output with the current output.
+The result will be printed to stdout.

+(TODO: do we have to run cabal first manually?)

 ## Dependencies / Building the Compiler

 - Install cabal (package cabal-install in most distributions)
 - Install llvm, versions llvm-3.3 and llvm-3.4 work.
-- For the editor either install `libghc-gtk-dev` (works for recent distributions, does not work on Ubuntu 12.04) or `alex libglib2.0-dev libcairo2-dev libpango1.0-dev libgtk2.0-dev`
 - run `cabal update`
 - If you don't use llvm-3.4 you manually need to install the corresponding haskell bindings, i.e.: `cabal install llvm-general-3.3.11.2`
-- When manually builing the haskell gtk bindings run `cabal install gtk2hs-buildtools` then set your PATH to include the ~/.cabal/bin directory: `export PATH=$PATH:~/.cabal/bin`
 - Switch to project folder
 - Run `cabal install --enable-tests` to install all dependencies and build the project
 - `cabal test` to run the tests
-- Run the compiler with `dist/build/SWPSoSe14/SWPSoSe14 -c  -i <Source.rail> -o <output.ll>`
+- Run the compiler with `dist/build/SWPSoSe14/SWPSoSe14 --compile <Source.rail> output`
-- To produce a binary run `llvm-link <output.ll> src/RailCompiler/stack.ll > <output> && chmod +x output`

 ## Branching model